 Margaret Hamilton: a Novel.
 By Mrs. C. J. Newby.
 3 vols.
-(Bentley.) - Margaret Hamilton is an interesting novel, and Mrs. Newby writes with great vivacity; but the book has one serious defect.
+(Bentley.) -Margaret Hamilton is an interesting novel, and Mrs. Newby writes with great vivacity; but the book has one serious defect.
 It is false as a view of life.
-Regarding it from only one point of view, as it bears-which it does strongly-on the question of frugal marriages, we must say that if Mrs. Newby's idea of household economy were not absurd, happiness would be impossible among persons with incomes of less than a thousand a year.
-It is fair to acknowledge that we are turning a scapegoat into the desert, and that Mrs. Newby has had many predecessors in the sin of disclaiming all practical acquaintance with poor people; but young readers are apt to be practical acquaintance with poor people; but young readers are apt to be impressed by the teachings of the circulating library, and it is necessary at times to suggest that the reports of novelists upon society must be received with some reserve.
+Regarding it from only one point of view, as it bears-which it does strongly-on the question of frugal marriages, we must say that if Mrs. Newby's idea of household economy were not absurd, happiness would be impossible among persons with incomes of less than a thousand a year. - It is fair to acknowledge that we are turning a scapegoat into the desert, and that Mrs. Newby has had many predecessors in the sin of disclaiming all practical acquaintance with poor people; but young readers are apt to be impressed by the teachings of the circulating library, and it is necessary at times to suggest that the reports of novelists upon society must be received with some reserve.
 We had, not long ago, a romance from a fashionable lady's pen, which depicted the miseries of a married couple with one child on five hundred a year.
-They lived on black chops, scrags of mutton and potatoes, when they attended a dispersively accurately and the states. mutton, and potatoes; when they attempted a dinner party everything was dark, greasy, and unwholesome.
+They lived on black chops, scrags of mutton, and potatoes; when they attempted a dinner party everything was dark, greasy, and unwholesome.
 The husband walked hungry from his club and the wife was compelled at Christmas to turn an ancient silk gown, which was her only stock and store of that material.
 All this has a very vicious effect, and Mrs. Newby, if not among the worst specimens of the preachers in derision of poverty, is unconsciously, in the same sense, a bad instructor.
-It is true that her theme is virtue battling against a cold, proud, and rich world; but mark how she distributes a salary of 130%, a year, the income of a broken banker who has been forced to accept a clerkship and live in Islington: rent, 32/.; taxes and rates, 8/.; housekeeping, 52/.
-'Fred's schooling and other necessary expenses,' 23/.; and 'Mary's wages,' 151.!
+It is true that her theme is virtue battling against a cold, proud, and rich world; but mark how she distributes a salary of 130%. a year, the income of a broken banker who has been forced to accept a clerkship and live in Islington: rent, 32l.; taxes and rates, 8l.; housekeeping, 52l.
+'Fred's schooling and other necessary expenses,' 23l.; and 'Mary's wages,' 151.!
 The little family has to limit its bread-and-butter, to make fourteen cups of tea out of two spoonfuls, to 'bring Fred's appetite within compass,' and to suffer occasional 'hunger and faintness.'
 Margaret eats 'as little as possible,' and denies herself 'the temptingly thick slice of bread-and-butter.'
 Apart from these exaggerations the story of Margaret Hamilton is wholesome and entertaining.

 Uncle Ralph: a Tale.
 By the Author of 'Dorothy,' 'Still Waters,' &c.
 (J. W. Parker and Son.)-We have in Uncle Ralph a very good example of romantic family history.
-The writer has not a perplexed plot to disentangle, and seldom forces a startling incident into her narrative, though there are situations sufficiently striking to carry the reader along; but she paints a large group, in which every figure is naturally and distinctly individualized.
+The writer has not a perplexed plot to disentended and called form tangle, and seldom forces a startling incident into her narrative, though there are situations sufficiently striking to carry the reader along; but she paints a large group, in which every figure is naturally and distinctly individualized.
 This skill in the delineation of character is her principal merit, accompanied as it is by a tender and touching sympathy with all that asks for affection and for charity in human life.
 We think Uncle Ralph will become a general favourite.